Hebrew and Spoken Arabic — How Similar Are They?

-Hebrew and Arabic are not as similar as you might think.
+Hebrew and spoken Arabic are not as similar as you might think.

 Many think they are quite similar, being both of Semitic origin and sharing a lot of common concepts.

-But as soneone who knows decent spoken Arabic and with a solid foundation in Hebrew, I can tell you from personal experience with both that spoken Arabic and spoken Hebrew are quite different.
+But as someone who knows decent spoken Arabic and who has a solid foundation in Hebrew, I can tell you from personal experience with both that spoken Arabic and spoken Hebrew are quite different.

 Why think Hebrew and Arabic are similar?